 Many acknowledge UCLA Anderson’s unique connections to the media and entertainment industry.
 However, far fewer MBA aspirants are aware of the tremendous opportunities Anderson provides to students interested in investment management.
-Established in 1987, the Student Investment Fund (SIF) at Anderson is a fellowship that provides a limited number of students with a hands-on opportunity to apply what they have learned thus far about investment theory.
-Students must apply for the opportunity to manage the portfolio, as one of the ten SIF Fellows, by participating in the four-round application process that includes panel interviews and essays.
-SIF Fellows engage in investment strategy, asset allocation, and security analysis for more than 18 months and explore both value and growth approaches to investment as well as fixed income investments.
-Fellows get together weekly during the academic year, meet once a month with the Faculty Oversight Committee, and visit at least 30 investment professionals throughout the fellowship to learn about different investment philosophies.
+Established in 1987, the Anderson Student Asset Management (ASAM) program (formerly the Student Investment Fund) is a fellowship that provides up to 20 students with a hands-on opportunity to apply what they have learned thus far about investment theory.
+Students must apply for the opportunity to manage the portfolio, currently worth approximately $1M, for five academic quarters.
+ASAM Fellows engage in investment strategy, asset allocation, and security analysis, and they explore both value and growth approaches to investment as well as fixed income investments.
+Fellows get together weekly during the academic year and visit investment professionals throughout the fellowship to learn about different investment philosophies.
 Those interested in a career in investment management should give UCLA Anderson a closer look.

-For more information on Michigan Ross, UCLA Anderson, or 14 other leading MBA programs, check out the free mbaMission Insider’s Guides.
+For more information on Michigan Ross, UCLA Anderson, or 15 other leading MBA programs, check out our free mbaMission Insider’s Guides.